34 Qualities of the Best Websites for Dentists

 In my opinion number one factor that can determine if your website will be a success or not is the design.

 When a dentist is designing their website, (or more commonly, having one designed for them) they often get caught up in the trap of designing a site that fits what they want and like and don’t take into consideration how patients will interact with the information that is presented.

 But when you mold your business to our own personal tastes, you are missing the point of what a website is supposed to be used for, and you are missing out on potential business.
 You aren’t crafting a website for your own personal tastes; you are crafting a website that will attract your target audience and get them to purchase your goods and services.
 Sometimes it’s hard for dentists to separate themselves from the brand, but it’s a must when it comes to the website.

 You need to learn more about your target audience, such as their demographics and online behavior, so that you can make effective website design choices that will ultimately interest them.
 You wouldn’t market psychology services the same way you market a dentistry, and the differences come from knowing your audience and what they want.

 Once you’ve identified your ideal patients, you should identify their needs and the behavior they exhibit.
 Are they searching for your website through social media?
 Are they only using Google in order to reach your website?
 These are all questions you will want to answer.

 While it still holds true that your website doesn’t need to have fancy graphics or flash designs from header to footer, it needs to be clean and organized.
 The website designs for dentists that I put together are built on WordPress, using a theme.
 My team and I customize the theme so that it is unique to your practice.
 Making it clean, providing easy, and obvious navigation and flow for your patients to interact with.

-A good website design follows three basic rules:
+Dental office website design should follow three basic rules: